-31 December 2020 31 December 2019
+31 December 2021 31 December 2020

-Discount rate (%) 1.3% 2.0%
+Discountrate (%) 3.2% 1.3%

 Expected wage increase rate (%) 5.0% 5.0%

 5.17.
-Accrued expenses
+Accruals and deferred income

 Provision for unused leaves

 The Company creates a "provision" (recognised as a component of accruals) for unused holiday leaves, which relate to periods preceding the reporting date and will be used in the future, for all of the Company's employees because in Poland unused holiday leaves constitute accumulating compensated absences (absences that are carried forward and can be used in future periods if the current period's entitlement is not used in full).
 The amount of such provision depends on the average monthly salary and the number of leave days not used but allocated to an employee as at the balance sheet date.
 The Company recognises the costs of unused leaves on an accrual basis, based on estimated amounts, and discloses them in the profit and loss account under salaries (where they occur).